Emergency-Response-Demo/erdemo.io/gettingstarted.md

 2.  **MicroService Architected Application for Hybrid Cloud** The Emergency Response application is a microservice architected application that show-cases best of breed Red Hat products integrated together for a hybrid-cloud production environment.
 Software architects and application developers of Red Hat system integrator partners and customers will likely be intrigued by the architecture of this application and incorporate its best-practices in their business solutions using Red Hat technologies.

+3. **Event-Driven Architected Application for Hybrid Cloud** Red Hat's AMQ Streams (aka: Apache Kafka on OpenShift) is a core technology used by the Emergency Response demo application to facilitate event-driven interaction between all of its other microservices.
+    In addition, Red Hat's Process Automation Manager engine (aka: jBPM on OpenShift) is used to orchestrate that event-driven interaction.

 ## 1.2.
 Pre-requisites
 This document assumes that you already have an Emergency Response Demo environment available to you.
 Details of the installation procedure can be found in the ER-Demo [install documentation](install.md).